NLNZDigitalPreservation/nlnz-tools-scripts-ingestion/README.md

   --file_name_portion_to_replace FILE_NAME_PORTION_TO_REPLACE
                         The portion of the filename that will be replacement.
   --file_name_portion_replacement FILE_NAME_PORTION_REPLACEMENT
                         The replacement portion of the filename.
+If not specified, then an empty string is used.
   --verbose             Indicates that operations will be done in a verbose
                         manner.
 NOTE: This means that no csv report file will be generated.